simlal/bioclim-data-extraction/README.md

 ├──requirements.txt
 └── run.py
 ```
-We will perform our data analysis from the main directory (i.e. run.py in this example)
+We will perform our data analysis from the main directory (i.e. run.py in this example).

 ## Download data